Kkathyf/CS348-Group-Project/README.md

 # Instruction on data-driven application
 1. Go to the `back-end` folder and type `python3 main.py` in to start.
 2. Go to the `front-end` folder and type `npm install`.
-3. In the same folder, type `npm start` in front-end, and this will display a webpage.
+3. In the same folder, type `npm start`, and this will display a webpage.

 # Funcionalties of database-driven application
 1. View information about the movie selected based on the name. (ex. `The Matrix`)